FarronF/limerick-council-meetings/meetings/2019/11/12-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Draft Budgetary Plan 2020 Meeting of the Municipal District of Adare-Rathkeale - 23rd October 2019.md

 discussed at a Workshop prior to the Meeting, if approved by the Members, would go on

+for inclusion in the main budget for the Council.
+---
-for inclusion in the main budget for the Council.--- He informed Members that a total of €1,403,000 had been allocated by the Chief Executive
+He informed Members that a total of €1,403,000 had been allocated by the Chief Executive

 to the General Municipal Allocation with €270,000 of this assigned to the Municipal District